OwOIamNoob/Testing/README.txt

 	https://nguyen-tuan-hung.itch.io/hangman-game
 	This game is originally made to upload online soooooo Heyy, it does its job ( even though not at its best :v )

+ANY QUESTION about files can be solved by download my git https://github.com/OwOIamNoob/Testing.git